ebmdatalab/bennettbot/README.md

 Some caveats:
 - Note that if the job is expected to report to slack, it must print output to stdout.
-- Scripts run in a job have access to all environment variables, but they do not have access to the app itself, so e.g. can't use `ebmbot.settings`; use the environment variables these are based on instead.
+- Scripts run in a job have access to all environment variables, but they do not have access to the app itself, so e.g. can't use `bennettbot.settings`; use the environment variables these are based on instead.
 - PYTHONPATH is set to the root directory of the application, so scripts can access other modules.